 ID Difficulty: Red – difficult to identify – detailed examination required, often a Gen Det and/or specimen and quality photographs are required.

-Distribution: National Status – Widely distributed – Derbyshire status unknown, but likely to be a common mine species.
+Distribution: National Status – Widely distributed – Derbyshire status unknown, but likely to be a common and widespread leaf mine species.
 Adults rarely seen

 Wingspan: 5-6mm